-These expectations are based on CAN documentation, component-vendor specifications and application notes, and industrial experience with CAN.
-The intent is to set expectations that can

-20 be met essentially all of the time.
+These expectations are based on CAN documentation, component-vendor specifications & application notes, and industrial experience with CAN.
+The intent is to set expectations that can be met essentially all of the time.
 The Standard does not restrict users from building, or attempting to build, networks that exceed these expectations.
-Often, OpenLCB-CAN layouts that somewhat exceed these expectations will be able to operate reliably.
+Often, OpenLCB CAN layouts that somewhat exceed these expectations will be able to operate reliably.

-The expected network sizes in section 2 of the Standard are based on UTP/RJ45 wiring of equipment that conforms to the Standard.
-Wiring and/or equipment that exceeds the Standard

-25 may result in being able to reliably build larger networks; alternate wiring or equipment may work well on smaller networks, but may not be able to reach the network sizes listed in that section.
+These expectations are based on UTP/RJ45 wiring of equipment that conforms to the Standard.
+Wiring and/or equipment that exceeds the Standard may result in being able to reliably build larger networks; alternate wiring or equipment may work well on smaller networks, but may not be able to reach the network sizes listed in that section.